lcferrara4/basic_unix_coursework/README.txt

 Welcome to my first repo
 ------------------------
-This is a practice repo I am using to learn bitbucket.
+This repo is a practice repo I am using to learn bitbucket.
 You can access this repo with SSH or with HTTPS.

+Showing TA